 Not that she'd had sex with him.
 In fact, she'd turned him down right after V'ger, and he never asked again even though she'd made it clear she'd welcome his advances once he was free of the emotional overload that had been the meld with the big killing machine.

 Spock had a geologist and a botanist with him.
 She imagined the three of them talking science as they rode out the storm.
 Imagined it enviously.
-She and Walters and Hernandez didn't have much to talk about when they weren't trying to vie for her attention.
+She and Walters and Hernandez didn't have much to talk about when the boys weren't trying to vie for her attention.

 "Ship'll be here soon," Walters murmured.